machdyne/kakao/README.md

   - opensbi.bin
   - the DTB file for your board (i.e. konfekt.dtb)

-Those files can found be in the `images/linux` directory of the repo for your board.
+Those files can found be in the `images` directory of the repo for your board.

 Finally, make sure the latest gateware is installed by following the instructions in the repo for your board.